Table of Contents

 Along the shoreline look for spotted sandpipers and the black dipper (one of my favourite birds as it sticks around in the depths of winter, singing even when it’s miserable outside.)
 In the wood’s we heard both the Swainson’s thrush and the chipping sparrow singing their hearts out.

-The High Rockies Trail is an relatively unheard of 80 km section of the Trans-Canada Trail and a great addition to the recreational opportunities offered in Kananaskis Country.
+The High Rockies Trail was a relatively unheard of 80 km section of the Trans-Canada Trail that gets more popular every year.
+It’s a great addition to the recreational opportunities offered in Kananaskis Country.
 Have fun exploring it.

 Further reading on biking in Alberta